 Once the target has been nominated without being vetoed by a group member, you have to allocate some detection asset to detect it, and assign some asset to deliver an effect on it, and assign some asset to assess whether the effect was achieved or not.
 You also have to add other details like size, activity, and how long you are willing to prosecute without having eyes on the target (sometimes that’s exactly zero minutes), and whether you should divert other assets to deliver the effect if that target pops up or not.

-Since the “War on Terror” really became, “How can the military not screw up nation building yet again” the Targeting Cycle became much more deliberate, and much more long game focused.
-Now that the military is going, “damn, Russia and China don’t look to be insurgent situations” the training pace for things like targeting (and combined arms maneuver supported by targeting” has increased in tempo by orders of magnitude.
+Since the “War on Terror” really became, “How can the military not screw up nation building yet again” the Targeting Cycle became much more deliberate, and much more long game focused with much second and third order effect analysis.
+Now that the military is going, “damn, Russia and China don’t look to be insurgent situations” the training pace for things like targeting and combined arms maneuver supported by targeting” has increased in tempo by orders of magnitude.
 Essentially every time the tactical situation changes on either the friendly, enemy, or civil side of the situation you have to go through another targeting cycle to address the conditions that are, not the conditions that were.

 Now all of this is probably as interesting as explaining how Jiffy Lube works really hard to minimize the time it takes to complete an oil change, after all, as the customer all you really care about is that the oil change gets done.
 Well, as a taxpayer and citizen all you really care about is whether or not the “unacceptable” conditions become “acceptable” conditions through military actions.
 But sometimes people like to sneak a peak behind the curtain to see what is going on, and I hope this has been informative, even if not completely entertaining.